mr-mvm/Python-Challenges/Basic/Diagonal Difference Challenge/README.md

 #### Output
 `15`

+## Edge Cases
+1. The matrix is a single element.
+2. The matrix contains all zeros.
+3. The matrix contains only negative numbers.
+4. The matrix is larger than 3x3 (e.g., 4x4 or 5x5).

 #### Explanation
 - Primary diagonal: `11 + 5 + (-12) = 4`
 - Secondary diagonal: `4 + 5 + 10 = 19`